influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/httpArtifact.md

 # workflow.v1alpha1.httpArtifact

-HTTPArtifact allows an file served on HTTP to be placed as an input artifact in a container
+"HTTPArtifact allows an file served on HTTP to be placed as an input artifact in a container"

 ## Index